LuisAyuso/liber_excommunicationum/README.md

 - [x] Default armory: non removable
 - [ ] Unit alternatives
   - [ ] Exclusive units, A or B?
+  - [ ] Only x out of y can be upgraded
 - [x] Two currencies system
 - [x] Weapon limits
   - [x] by troop type